 The Department of Communication and Media Studies offers minors in:

-- Digital Media and Game Design offers students the opportunity to create and critique digital media offerings.
+- Digital Media Design and Development offers students the opportunity to create and critique digital media offerings.

 - Media Studies offers students in-depth exploration of the history, theory, criticism, and effects of media offerings.